What is Dyscalculia in Children?

 The cause of dyscalculia in children is yet to be known.
 There have been research in many different areas, and some reasons are thought to be neurological, deficits in working memory, short term memory being disturbed or reduced, congenital or hereditary disorders.

 Treatment for the learning disability can range from different options.
-There is software to help a student practice number recognition and simple math problems, some people have opted to treat it by not treating it all, rather focusing their talents on other areas, such as creative abilities (this is not recommended for children with dyscalculia – if there is something that can be done to help the child overcome the learning disability, then it most certainly should not be ignored).
+There are many options to help your child practice number recognition and simple math problems.
+A fun way is by playing math games.
+Some people have opted to treat it by not treating it all, rather focusing their talents on other areas, such as creative abilities (this is not recommended for children with dyscalculia – if there is something that can be done to help the child overcome the learning disability, then it most certainly should not be ignored).

-If you would like to see if your child may have this learning disability, you can visit the Dyscalculia Test Page Here.
+If you would like to see if your child may have dyscalculia, you can visit the Dyscalculia Test Page Here.